Thursday, February 26, 2026

 | North-western sky on the evening of Saturday, February 28 as seen from Adelaide at 20:20 ACDST (30 minutes after sunset, click to embiggen). | Western sky on the evening of Saturday, February 28 as seen from Los Angeles at 18:29 local time (30 minutes after sunset, click to embiggen). |

-Despite a variety of claims on the internet, you won't be able to see all 6 planets lined up on February 28, 2026.
+Despite a variety of claims on the internet, you won't be able to see all 6 planets lined up on February 28, 2026 (UPDATE).

 The good news is that they are lined up.
 The bad news is that they are too deep in the twilight to see.

-60 minutes later at astronomical twilight, when the sky is darker, Venus and Saturn have set (well they are right on the horizon in the Northern Hemisphere) and Uranus will be just visible in binoculars (Jupiter will be well visible).
+60 minutes later at astronomical twilight, when the sky is darker, Venus and Saturn have set (well they are right on the horizon in the Northern Hemisphere and still is high in some places see update above) and Uranus will be just visible in binoculars (Jupiter will be well visible).

 Labels: lineup, Mercury, Neptune, public outreach, Saturn, Venus